sapcc/keppel/CONTRIBUTING.md

 # Overview for developers/contributors

-You should have read the entire [README.md](./README.md) once before starting to work on Castellum's codebase.
+You should have read the entire [README.md](./README.md) once before starting to work on Keppel's codebase.
 This document assumes that you did that already.

 ## Testing methodology